Jane Seymour, 69, Boasts That She Looks Young Enough To Play A 25-Year-Old Character In New Miniseries

 Seymour previously told Platinum magazine that she tried Botox in the past and realized as soon as she looked in the mirror that it was not going to work for her.

-While she admitted does color her hair every four weeks, she said she refuses to chop her long locks simply because she’s “over a certain age.”
+While she admittedly does color her hair every four weeks, she said she refuses to chop her long locks simply because she’s “over a certain age.”
 She also added that she looks younger when she’s not too skinny, noting that the old adage that being too thin makes a person “look older” is true.

 “Right now, I look at myself and think, ‘Gosh, I weigh more than I’d like,’ but photographically I’m looking better than I did when I was thinner,” she said, per The Daily Mail.

-While she didn’t get to play her 25-year-old self in Glow and Darkness, earlier this month Seymour shared a behind-the-scenes video to Instagram, seen here, which showed her transform into several versions of her character, Eleanor.
+While she didn’t get to play her 25-year-old self in Glow and Darkness, earlier this month, Seymour shared a behind-the-scenes video to Instagram, which showed her transform into several versions of her character, Eleanor.